ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 ## Example
 For a complete example, we refer to the [example repository](https://github.com/ContextMapper/context-mapper-examples).
 You can find a complete CML model for the "Same Day Delivery" example there.

-Once you have modelled your values and stakeholder priorities and impact, you can generate a [Value Impact Map as suggested by the JEDi project](tbd).
+Once you have modelled your values and stakeholder priorities and impact, you can generate a [Value Impact Map (VDAD practice)](https://ethical-se.github.io/value-driven-analysis-and-design/practices/value-impact-mapping).
 The diagram is part of the [PlantUML generator](/docs/plant-uml/).

 ![Exemplary Value Impact Map - Generated out of a CML model with the PlantUML generator](./../../img/value-impact-map-sdd-sample.png)